TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ## Getting Started

-To use the Tyk Backstage entity provider, you will need an active Tyk installation with a valid Tyk Dashboard API token.
+To use the entity provider, you will need an active Tyk installation with a valid dashboard API token.

 ### 1. Package Installation